Reviews You Can Rely On

 Waterproof Material Gore-Tex

 We found these gloves warm enough for most days at the ski resort during our testing, but they can't compare to other well-insulated or heated models like the Outdoor Research Prevail.
-The Gordini GTX Storm Trooper II packs insulation around the fingertips, which hinders dexterity for general tasks and rules out fine motor skills, like opening small zippers or searching for items in pockets.
-We'd recommend a more dexterous glove like the Black Diamond Legend for users with more refined dexterity needs, like on-snow professionals or parents.
-Still, given the price, these drawbacks are minor, and we recommend the Storm Trooper to anyone needing high-performance gloves at a bargain price.
+The Gordini GTX Storm features insulation around the fingertips, which impairs dexterity and rules out general tasks that require fine motor skills, such as opening small zippers or searching pockets.
+We'd recommend a more dexterous glove, such as the Black Diamond Legend, for users like on-snow professionals or parents.
+Still, given its affordable price, we can forgive these minor drawbacks and recommend the Storm Trooper II to anyone needing high-performance gloves at a bargain price.

-The Gordini GTX Storm Trooper II is weather-proof and warm, for a great price.
+The Gordini GTX Storm Trooper II is an affordable, warm glove for cold powder days.

 Credit: Jeff Dobronyi